Manawatu Rugby League: Cartown Cup

-Western Alliance
+Western Alliance League

 Western Alliance was created in 2003 when clubs from Taranaki, Wellington and Manawatu competed in a 12-team regional competition.
 However, in 2004 all Wellington clubs pulled out to work on their own local competition.
 In 2007 Kia Ora Warriors ended Waitara's two-year reign as Western Alliance champion with a resolute, 29-20 win in the grand final.

 Teams that competed in the 2007 Western Alliance were: